risingfbk/p4ddle/README.md

 More details on the architecture of P4DDLe, its performance and experiments are available in the following research paper:

-R. Doriguzzi-Corin, L.A.
-Dias Knob, L. Mendozzi, D. Siracusa and M. Savi.
-"Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection". *arXiv preprint arXiv:2307.05936*, 2023.
+*Doriguzzi-Corin, R., Knob, L. A. D., Mendozzi, L., Siracusa, D., and Savi, M. (2023).
+"Introducing packet-level analysis in programmable data planes to advance Network Intrusion Detection". *Computer Networks*, 110162.*

 ## Simulation Scenario